toralf/tor-relays/README.md

    ./site-setup.yaml --limit my_bridge
    ```

-For a snowflake bridge put its hostname into the `snowflake` group, step 2 can be skiped.
+For a snowflake bridge put its hostname into the `snowflake` group, secrets aren't needed.

 ## Details

 The systems are deployed via an _Ansible_ role.
-The scripts under [bin](./bin) to create the VPS works for the Hetzner cloud only.
+The scripts under [bin](./bin) to create a VPS works for Hetzner cloud system.
-Same applies to few tasks of [network.yaml](./playbooks/roles/setup/tasks/network.yaml).
+Same applies to one tasks in [network.yaml](./playbooks/roles/setup/tasks/network.yaml)
-That task configures a randomly choosen ipv6 address for the reason documented [here](./playbooks/roles/setup/tasks/network.yaml#L2).
+which configures a randomly choosen ipv6 address for a reason documented [here](./playbooks/roles/setup/tasks/network.yaml#L2).
-The secret `seed_local` is needed to seed the RNG.
+The secret `seed_local` is needed to seed the RNG for that.
 [update-dns.sh](./bin/update-dns.sh) expects _unbound_ as a local DNS resolver,
-configured for each Hetzner project in this way:
+configured for each Hetzner project (== _context_) in this way:

 ```config
 include: "/etc/unbound/hetzner-<project>.conf"